 For all the above the Society gratefully acknowledges financial assistance from the Norfolk Rural Community Council, Old Catton Parish Council, Anglian Water, Broadland District Council and Millennium Festival Awards for All.

-In 2019 it was decided that regular maintenance and upkeep should be passed to the Parish Council.
+In 2019 it was decided that the pond should be gifted to the Parish Council.